lopspower/HFRecyclerView/README.md

 LICENCE
 -----

 CircularImageView by [Lopez Mikhael](http://mikhaellopez.com/) is licensed under a [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Based on a work at [@hister](http://stackoverflow.com/a/26573338/1832221).